wheelhouseio/curriculum-github/README.md

 Welcome to the Certify curriculum for Git and GitHub content.
 This repository contains the machine readable content used by Certify for delivering training courses.

+# Importing a curriculum

+Go to /repositories/new to import a new repo and put the slug in

 ## Structure

 * A Certify curriculum is comprised of one or more courses.
 A course is something a student might take to learn about a topic - something like "Git and GitHub Foundations" or "GitHub for Product Managers".
 Most curriculi will have anything from 3-20 courses, but with industry and customer specific courses, it might be possible to have a couple of hundred courses within a particular curriculum repository.